-Commonwealth Heavyweight champion Sangram Singh ready for second MMA competition in Poland - www.lokmattimes.com
+Commonwealth Heavyweight Champion Sangram Singh ready for second MMA competition in Poland - www.lokmattimes.com

-New Delhi, Sep 3 Fit India Icon and Commonwealth Heavyweight Champion Sangram Singh has announced his highly anticipated ...
+New Delhi [India], September 3 : Fit India Icon and Commonwealth Heavyweight Champion Sangram Singh has announced his highly ...

-New Delhi, Sep 3 Fit India Icon and Commonwealth Heavyweight Champion Sangram Singh has announced his highly anticipated return to Mixed Martial Arts (MMA), confirming his participation in the upcoming international tournament in Poland in the 83-90 kg category.
+New Delhi [India], September 3 : Fit India Icon and Commonwealth Heavyweight Champion Sangram Singh has announced his highly anticipated return to Mixed Martial Arts (MMA), confirming his participation in the upcoming international tournament in Poland in the 83-90 kg category, as per a release from MMA.

-The 40-year-old athlete, who is the world's first fighter to compete in MMA at the age of 40 and made history by becoming the first Indian male wrestler to win an international MMA fight, continues his mission to break age-related stereotypes in professional combat sports.
+The 40-year-old vegetarian athlete, who is the world's first fighter to compete in MMA at the age of 40, has made history by becoming the first Indian male wrestler to win an international MMA fight.
+He continues his mission to break age-related stereotypes in professional combat sports.

 "Age is just a number when your soul refuses to give up," Singh said during his training preparations.
 "When I stepped into that octagon in Georgia at 40, fighting against a fighter 17 years younger than me, I wasn't just fighting for myself - I was fighting to show every dreamer in their 20s, 30s, and 40s that their time is still ahead.
 This Poland tournament is my second chapter, not the final one."